 The Riviera 395 SUV was designed for an active family engaged in watersports of all kinds and who desire to go coastal and near-island cruising.
 She is versatile and can be used for sportfishing and for scuba diving.
 But her main mission is cruising and entertaining.
 She is designed to be easy to handle by a single owner/operator and to provide accommodations for a family or two cruising couples.

-Due to the massive overhaul of Volvo’s D6 440-hp IPS pod driven engines, we just had to retest the Riviera 395 which was granted the blessing of these new engines.
+Due to the massive overhaul of Volvo’s D6 440-hp IPS pod-driven engines, Riviera conducted a retest of the 395 SUV with these new engines.
 The cylinder heads, pistons, and valves were reengineered to withstand higher torque as well as meeting higher reliability and durability requirements.
 Volvo really spent time finding a balance between the new redesign, improved maintenance, ease of installation, and overall performance value.
 Each engine was stripped down to the block and redesigned with all of the above in mind.
 The results speak for themselves in the performance data.

 Top Speed.
-We recorded a top speed of 35.9 knots at 3753 rpm.
-With pod drives we often don’t get a bump in performance at mid-range, but with this boat we did, and it came at 82% of full throttle.
+They recorded a top speed of 35.9 knots at 3753 rpm.
+With pod drives, we often don’t get a bump in performance at mid-range, but this boat came at 82% of full throttle.

-Best cruise came in at 3000 rpm at 25.3 knots, where we burned 30 gph, getting 1.2 nmpg for a range of 301 nautical miles.
-Sometimes conditions may dictate a slower speed and at 2800 we went 21.7 knots, getting 1.2 nmpg for a range of 289 nautical miles.
+Best cruise came in at 3000 rpm at 25.3 knots, where they recorded a burn of 30 gph, getting 1.2 g/nm for a range of 301 nautical miles.
+Sometimes conditions may dictate a slower speed and at 2800, they went 21.7 knots, getting 1.2 g/nm for a range of 289 nautical miles.

 At trolling speeds, fuel efficiency is of course maximized, and at 6.5 knots and 1000 rpm, the Riviera 395 SUV got 0.3 nmpg, and with a range of 1,045 nautical miles.